aicerts-10/OpenWebUI_MCO/simple_architecture.md

-# SEO Blog Agent - Simple High-Level Architecture
+# SEO Blog Agent - High-Level Architecture

-This document provides a straightforward, easy-to-understand overview of how the SEO Blog Agent system creates and publishes a blog post from start to finish.
+This document provides a straightforward overview of how the SEO Blog Agent system creates and publishes a blog post from start to finish.

 ## System Diagram